deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "You're pregnant."
 Ayma pointed out.

 "I know, that's why I said *'I wish I could*'."
 Myun agreed.
-“But take a message from me?”
+"But take a message from me?"

 "Of course."

 "I'll… take a Whitecrest ship to Cimbrean and arrange things."
 Regaari said.
-“That should take long enough for your cub to be weaned.”
+"That should take long enough for your cub to be weaned."

 "Good."
 Ayma scratched at her ear, thoughtfully.
-“I'll… go tell Yulna she needs to do without me for a while.”
+"I'll… go tell Yulna she needs to do without me for a while."

 "Ayma… she's been in stasis for five human years."
 Regaari said.
-“And it was an escape pod.
-She may be a bit fragile.”
+"And it was an escape pod.
+She may be a bit fragile."

 Ayma just chittered.

 "When was Shoo ever *not* fragile?"

 ___
 **Date Point 10y2m2w AV**
 **Vancouver General Hospital, Vancouver, British Columbia, Canada, Earth.**

 ***Colonel Ted Bartlett***